es-shims/DisposableStack/README.md

 [![npm badge][npm-badge-png]][package-url]

-An ESnext spec-compliant `DisposableStack` and `Symbol.dispose` shim/polyfill/replacement that works as far down as ES3.
+An ESnext spec-compliant `DisposableStack`, `Symbol.dispose`, and `Symbol.asyncDispose` shim/polyfill/replacement that works as far down as ES3.

 Its root `auto` entrypoint also provides `SuppressedError`, via the [`suppressed-error`](https://npmjs.com/suppressed-error) package.